catstaffo/MathForQC/README.md

 # LinAlg<br>
  programming w lin alg<br>
- develop skills in this subject, using python & matlab
+ develop skills in this subject, using python